damajoyi1/Hello-world/README.md

- # Hello-world  Hello, I am Damian.
+ # Hello-world, I am Damian.
 This is my journey in field of Data Science and Machine Learning.
  From zero to hero!